Second Turkic Khaganate: Orkhon inscription

 While I have ruled here, I have become reconciled with the Chinese people.
 The Chinese people, who give in abundance gold, silver, millet, and silk, have always used ingratiating words and have at their disposal enervating riches.
 While ensnaring them with their ingratiating talk and enervating riches, they have drawn the far-dwelling peoples nearer to themselves.
-But after settling down near them these we have come to see their cunning.
+But after settling down near them, we have come to see their cunning.

 Sogdia

 Camels, women, girls, silver, and gold were seized from Sogdia during a raid by Qapaghan Qaghan.

 Works of art and artifacts

 Türk soldier in armour, Shorchuk, Xinjiang, 8th century CE.

-Numerous artifacts of gold and silver are known from the graves of the rulers of the Second Turkic Khaganate.
+Numerous artefacts of gold and silver are known from the graves of the rulers of the Second Turkic Khaganate.

 Silver Deer of Bilge Qaghan from the burial site at Khoshoo Tsaidam.

 Silver tableware from Kul Tigin's burial site at Khoshoo Tsaidam.

 Silver vessels from Kul Tigin's burial site at Khoshoo Tsaidam.

 Gold belt ornaments, Tonyukuk ritual place, Tov, Erdene.